jorgebucaran/hyperapp/README.md

 </details>

 ### subscriptions
-Functions scheduled to run only once when the [DOM is ready](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).
+Subscriptions are functions scheduled to run only once when the [DOM is ready](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).
 Use a subscription to register global events, open a socket connection, attached mouse or keyboard event listeners, etc.

 A subscription has the signature `(model, actions, error)`.